-6.2.4.5.1 At this point,

-the main phase is considered to be ending.
+6.2.4.5.1 At this point, the main phase is considered to be ending.
 The turn player triggers and resolves any [Move] skills.
 The non-turn player gets a Counter Timing.

 6.2.6 Battle Phase.
 The battle phase consists of attack sub-phases and ends when the turn player chooses to pass.

-During the first turn of the game, only one attack may be declared and that attack cannot be a Link Attack.
+If the turn player's opponent has not had a turn during this game, only one attack may be declared and that attack cannot be a Link Attack.